 Contact Nosi: email@example.com

-Benita’s work entails training student volunteers and community engagement representatives, as well as coordinating the Student Volunteer Programme, Siyakhana@Makana Programme, and the ECD and Hall Partnership Programme.
-She holds a B. Social Science (RU) Honours in Psychology (RU) and M. Social Science in Sociology (RU).
-Benita has been involved in community engagement since 2010, first as a student volunteer, then as a student leader.
+Benita is a coordinator for Service-Learning and the Engaged Citizen Programme.
+Her work entails training student volunteers, as well as working closely with academic staff on Service-Learning courses.
+She holds a B. Social Science (RU) Honours in Psychology (RU) and M. Social Science in Sociology (RU), and is currently reading for a PhD in Psychology (RU).
+Benita has been involved in community engagement since her first year as a student in 2010, first as a student volunteer, then as a student leader.
 In 2015 she was chosen as one of 100 Africa’s Brightest Young Minds and was the recipient of two Rhodes-Investec Top 100 Awards, for Student Leadership and for Community Engagement.
 She was also one of the Top 10 student volunteers at Rhodes University in 2015, and was awarded the Gold Award for Excellence in Community Engagement.
-Benita’s research interests are in education, development and gender studies.
+Benita’s research interests are in education, development, community partnerships, and gender studies.

 Contact Benita: firstname.lastname@example.org